 Green peppers, along with the yellow, orange and red varieties, are members of the bell pepper family.
 Even though the culinary world considers them to be vegetables, bell peppers are actually fruits from the species Capsicum annuum.

 According to the USDA, one medium-sized green pepper has 24 calories, 2 grams (g) of dietary fiber and 3 grams of sugar.
 It also contains 1 milligram of protein.
 Even though green peppers have all the amino acids, they are not all present in sufficient quantity and proportion to qualify as a complete protein.

 While green peppers contain a variety of minerals, they’re only present in trace amounts.
 The two most abundant minerals are potassium and manganese.
 Ten strips of green pepper will provide about 1.5 percent of the DV for potassium and 1.75 percent for manganese.
-The remaining minerals in green peppers are calcium, iron, magnesium, phosphorus, zinc and copper.

 You might be surprised to learn that green peppers also contain the healthy omega-3 and omega-6 fatty acids.
 One medium green pepper has 64.3 milligrams of omega-6 fatty acids and 9.5 milligrams of omega-3 fatty acids.
 Orange and red bell peppers have significantly higher amounts of lutein and zeaxanthin, but a medium-sized green pepper provides 0.41 milligrams of these important antioxidants.
 You’ll also benefit from 10.7 milligrams of phytosterols, which help to lower the “bad” LDL cholesterol.